sugaryourcoffee/secondhand/doc/MySQL-failover.md

 If the error is gone.
 The slave might be gradually synced with the master.
 If data is not propperly synced then dump the database on the server and restore it on the slave as shown [Copy master database to the slave database](#copy-master-database-to-the-slave-database) and in [Restore database on slave server](#restore-database-on-slave-server).

+### Last_SQL_Errno: 1133
+The error message
+    Last_SQL_Error: Error 'Can't find any matching row in the user table' on query.
+Detault database: ''.
+Query: 'SET PASSWORD FOR 'repl'@'%'='*....''

+indicates that on the slave machine the user 'repl'@'%' is not set.
+The repl user needs to be set on each of the machines that are part of the replication.

 Sources
 -------